-Next steps: We expect Mark Development to file a revised special permit application in December for a plan that will fit within the new zone.
+Next steps: Mark Development filed a revised special permit application in December for a plan that will fit within the new zone.
 The City Council's Land Use Committee is discussing the application in winter-spring 2020.
 It is holding a series of public hearings to give community members a chance to raise questions and concerns about traffic, design, fiscal impact, school capacity, sustainability, and other aspects of the proposed development.

 Our committee — known as RightSize Riverside — will continue to press for development at Riverside that:

 · Limits traffic to volumes that our streets can bear

 · Provides access to efficient and reliable transportation